itsnamgyu/reid-strong-baseline/README.md

 # Bag of Tricks and A Strong ReID Baseline

+## Namgyu's Findings

+- Image order is not stable (it's dependent on glob.glob).
+I presume that other works will be similar, so just use the image id outputted from the project-specific data loaders.

+-end

 Bag of Tricks and A Strong Baseline for Deep Person Re-identification.
 CVPRW2019, Oral.

 A Strong Baseline and Batch Normalization Neck for Deep Person Re-identification.
 IEEE Transactions on Multimedia (Accepted).